cloudflare/workers-docs/src/content/about/metrics.md

 ## GraphQL

-Per Worker script metrics are powered by GraphQL.
+Worker script metrics are powered by GraphQL.
 Learn more about querying our data sets in the [API documentation](https://developers.cloudflare.com/analytics/graphql-api/features/data-sets/).